staxth/headless-kali-pi/README.md

 ### Autologin
-This is neither recommended (for obvious reasons) or required, but if you so desire autologin can be enabled by modifying `/etc/lightdm/lightdm.conf` and changing the following line in Seat
+This is neither required nor secure, but if you so desire autologin can be enabled by modifying `/etc/lightdm/lightdm.conf` and changing the following line in Seat
 ```
 [Seat:*]